freeCodeCamp/freeCodeCamp/curriculum/challenges/english/19-foundational-c-sharp-with-microsoft/add-logic-to-c-sharp-console-applications/control-variable-scope-and-logic-using-code-blocks-in-c-sharp.md

 ## --text--

-Which of the following describes the affect of a `using` statement?
+Which of the following statements is true about showing/removing the curly braces for code blocks associated with an `if` statement?

 ## --answers--

-Affects only the first code block in the code file.
+The curly braces can't be removed from the code block for `else if` and `else` statements.

 ---

-Affects only the current code block in the code file.
+If the curly braces are removed from the code blocks of an `if-elseif-else`, the white space must also be removed.

 ---

-Affects all of the code in the code file.
+Always choose a style that improves readability.

 ## --video-solution--